radiantlogic-v8/documentation-new/documentation/introduction/concepts.md

 ![Computed Attribute Example to use as Join Criteria](Media/Image2.15.jpg)

-Figure 15: Computed Attribute Example to use as Join Criteria

 If you do not need to create a join based on a computed attribute, you can define them by clicking **Change** next to Define Computed Attribute on the Objects tab (for database backends, this is located at the bottom of the Object tab).

 The diagram below depicts a computed attribute example where the value is comprised of attributes coming from both the primary object and a secondary object.

 ![Computed Attribute Example](Media/Image2.16.jpg)

-Figure 16: Computed Attribute Example

 There are three options available to assist in the configuration of a computed attribute.
 Any combination of these can be used to define the computed attribute.